MohammadMahdi1375/Personal-Projects/Data_packing/README.md

 - *Masking:* Adjusting masks to prevent attention across sequence boundaries within the packed sequence.
 - *Position IDs:* Reset or adjust position IDs for each sequence within the packed sequence to ensure correct positional encoding.

-## An example of how Data PAcking works?
+## An example of how Data Packing works?
 Here is an example of how it should be applied on input sequences:

 Consider the following sequences: